bnfour/md-mods/readme.md

 Unofficial quality of life modifications for the PC version of the hit video game Muse Dash using MelonLoader.

 # Disclaimers

+>[!WARNING]
+>Just like the game itself, some images in this repo contain flashing lights and/or fast-moving objects.
+Viewer discretion is advised.

 - These mods are unofficial and are not associated with, related to, and/or endorsed by peropero, hasuhasu, and/or XD.
 - USE AT YOUR OWN RISK.
 NO WARRANTIES.
 - Please read [FAQ](#frequently-asked-questions) and have a look at [known issues](https://github.com/bnfour/md-mods/issues).